DinoChiesa/dotnet-xslt-service/README.md

 ## Sending sample requests into the service running locally

 You can use the curl command to send a request any of the services.
-_Open a new terminal_ and use this:
+_Open a new terminal window or tab_ and use this:

 ```sh
 cd circle